Accuracy of Homology based Coverage Hole Detection for Wireless Sensor Networks on Sphere: Simulations and performance evaluation

 \subsection{Impact of $R$}

 Although we assume $R_s \ll R$ and $R_c \ll R$, to better understand the impact of $R$ on the probability of any point being inside a spherical triangular hole, we choose $R$ to be $5 R_s, 10 R_s$ and $100 R_s$.
+In these cases, $R_s$ is still 10 meters and $R_c$ is from 20 to 30 meters with interval of 2 meters.
 In addition, we also want to know the difference of the probability under spherical and 2D planar cases.
 Therefore, simulation results, lower and upper bounds of the probability under spheres with radii $5 R_s, 10 R_s, 100 R_s$ and 2D plane are shown in Figure \ref{figcomp}(a), \ref{figcomp}(b) and \ref{figcomp}(c) respectively.
+Simulation results for $p_{sec}(\lambda)$ under spheres with radii $5 R_s, 10 R_s, 100 R_s$ and 2D plane are shown in Figure \ref{figprobsec}.
+From Figure \ref{figprobsec}, we can find that $p_{sec}(\lambda)$ is less than 0.16\% under any intensity in these cases.

 It can be seen from Figure \ref{figcomp} that simulations results, lower and upper bounds under spheres with radii $5 R_s, 10 R_s, 100 R_s$ and 2D plane are very close with each other.
 More precisely, the maximum difference of simulations results under spheres with radii $5 R_s$ and $10 R_s$ is about 0.045\%, which is about 0.06\% under spheres with radii $5 R_s$ and $100 R_s$ and is about 0.03\% under spheres with radii $10 R_s$ and $100 R_s$.
 In addition, the maximum differences of simulation results between 2D planar case and spherical cases with radii $5 R_s, 10 R_s, 100 R_s$ are 0.05\%, 0.03\% and 0.02\% respectively.
 It means the larger the radius of sphere is, the more closer are the simulation results under sphere and 2D plane, it is because the larger the radius of sphere is, the more likely of the local of each node on the sphere to be planar.